Visiting Yosemite in September

 Learn what to expect when visiting Yosemite National Park in September

-September in Yosemite is warm and dry, and is the close of the beautiful, but busy summer season.
-There are many benefits to visiting in September, as well as some drawbacks.
+September in Yosemite is warm and dry and is the close of the beautiful but busy summer season.
+There are many benefits to visiting in September and some drawbacks.
 Below, we have categorized the most common “when to go” questions to help you determine if September is the best time for you to visit Yosemite National Park.

 benefits of visiting in september

-September in Yosemite a wonderful time of year to visit the park.
+September in Yosemite is a beautiful time of year to visit the park.
 Wildlife is out and about, enjoying the last of the warm weather, and the park is alive with flora and fauna.
-You’ll have a fairly good chance of getting to see the iconic American black bear along with mule deer lounging the meadows full of long grass and late blooming wildflowers.
+You’ll have a fair chance of seeing the iconic American black bear along with mule deer lounging in the meadows full of long grass and late-blooming wildflowers.
 Another perk to visiting this time of year is all of the trails are open, giving you hundreds and hundreds of miles of trail to choose from.
-Day hiking is one of the most popular activities and the weather in September is ideal as the heat of summer begins to wane but it is still warm enough to prevent the risk of snow as well as take a dip in an alpine lake the cool off.
-The cables are still up on the famous Half Dome hike and there are many other– often less strenuous–options for day hiking that bring you to breathtaking overlooks and alpine lakes.
-Tioga Road and Glacier Point road will be open, not only giving visitors access to hundred of miles of trail but also another entrance into the park through Tioga Pass and Lee Vining.
-With all the roads and trails open, visitors are free to explore the famous and popular sections of the park or travel into the lesser known areas, often inaccessible later because of snow, and attempt to get away from the crowds.
-September is truly a time where you can visit Yosemite and not worry about the weather when you are planning and packing.
+Day hiking is one of the most popular activities, and the weather in September is ideal as the summer heat begins to wane, but it is still warm enough to prevent the risk of snow and take a dip in an alpine lake to cool off.
+The cables are still up on the famous Half Dome hike, and many other– often less strenuous–options for day hiking bring you to breathtaking overlooks and alpine lakes.
+Tioga Road and Glacier Point Road will be open, giving visitors access to hundreds of miles of trail and another entrance into the park through Tioga Pass and Lee Vining.
+With all the roads and trails open, visitors are free to explore the famous and popular sections of the park or travel into the lesser-known areas, often inaccessible later because of snow, and attempt to get away from the crowds.
+September is truly a time when you can visit Yosemite and not worry about the weather when you are planning and packing.

-Backpacking in September is also ideal since the snow has melted from the high country and you can experience the best of the backcountry on multi-night trips without having to haul around all your winter gear just in case or have expertise to navigate snow fields.
+Backpacking in September is also ideal since the snow has melted from the high country.
+You can experience the best of the backcountry on multi-night trips without having to haul around all your winter gear just in case or have the expertise to navigate snow fields.
 September is a great time for new backpackers to plan a trip around the valley to get their feet wet in the backpacking world.
-Backpacking also has the perk of getting away from the tourists in the valley, although you will by no means have the trail to yourself even in the backcountry.
+Backpacking also has the perk of getting away from the tourists in the valley, although you will by no means have the trail to yourself, even in the backcountry.
 Water sports are still active this time of year as well as Yosemite’s summer warmth always spills into September, although not nearly at July or August levels.

 drawbacks of visiting in september

 Although not as busy as the earlier summer months, there is still a crowd in September.
-This means long lines for shuttle buses, difficulty obtaining permits, and expensive peak season accommodation rates.
-Lines of traffic can build up both at the entrance to the park and in the valley, especially if an unexpected event occurs such as a bear on the side of the road or a car accident.
-There is pretty much only one road in the valley, so when it becomes busy there is no other alternative to turn off on.
+This means long lines for shuttle buses, difficulty obtaining permits, and expensive peak-season accommodation rates.
+Lines of traffic can build up both at the entrance to the park and in the valley, especially if an unexpected event occurs, such as a bear on the side of the road or a car accident.
+There is almost only one road in the valley, so when it becomes busy, there is no other alternative to turn off.
 These kinds of events can back traffic up for hours.
 However, despite the large crowds and difficulty getting permits and reservations, it’s not impossible to plan an enjoyable trip to Yosemite in September.
-Make sure to plan your trip far in advance and to remain flexible about activities and schedules.
-To avoid the stress of getting permits and to get off the beaten path, we recommend going with a guiding company.
+Make sure to plan your trip far in advance and remain flexible about activities and schedules.
+We recommend going with a guiding company to avoid the stress of getting permits and getting off the beaten path.

-Another downside to Yosemite in September is that waterfalls will not be gushing as you always see in the pictures.
-The snow from the previous winter will be all but melted and with Yosemite’s typically dry summers, there will not be very much water to tumble over the cliffs in late summer.
-Some of the falls, such as Yosemite Falls, usually dry up altogether, although not usually until late September.
-While other falls such as Vernal and Nevada Falls flow all year, they will be reduced to a trickle.
-Well, not like a trickle out of the kitchen faucet, but they will be significantly smaller than you might remember from a trip in spring or earlier in the summer.
-The bugs will also still be buzzing about in September obliging visitors to put bug spray on top of their sunscreen to avoid getting mosquito bites.
-The accommodation rates this time of year will also be very high if you can find anywhere to stay all as many accommodations in Yosemite in peak season book up 6 months in advance or more.
+Another downside to Yosemite in September is that the waterfalls won’t be as full and flourishing.
+The snow from the previous winter will be all but melted, and with Yosemite’s typically dry summers, there will not be very much water to tumble over the cliffs in late summer.
+Some of the falls, such as Yosemite Falls, usually dry up altogether near late September.
+While other falls, such as Vernal and Nevada Falls, flow all year, they will be reduced to a trickle.
+The bugs will buzz about in September, obliging visitors to put on bug spray.
+Accommodation rates this time of year will be very high if you can find anywhere to stay, as many accommodations in Yosemite in peak season book up six months in advance or more.

-Overall, however, September is ideal for visiting Yosemite except that everyone else also knows it’s ideal which makes the park crowded.
-If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are ways to still enjoy your time in the park.
-Listed below are the best ways for escaping the crowds in the summer:
+Overall, September is ideal for visiting Yosemite, except that everyone else knows creating a crowded park.
+If you have a low tolerance for crowds, but the only time you can visit the park is in the summer, there are still ways to enjoy your time there.
+Listed below are the best ways to escape the crowds in the summer: